Ballston Spa High School: Performing groups

-Symphonic Band along with an audition-only Wind Ensemble, and a Jazz Band directed by Mr. Retersdorf.
+Symphonic Band along with an audition-only Wind Ensemble, and a Jazz Band directed by Brian Retersdorf.
 The Symphonic and Concert Orchestras are directed by Mrs. Reeves.

 Also, a Concert and Women's Choirs along with the audition-only Select Choir.

 These groups perform at least twice a year, with concerts in December and May, occasionally performing at a special concert in March.
 Members from the groups also use their musical talents in the community on a regular basis, organized mainly by Ballston Spa's chapter of the Tri-M Music Honor Society.
 Members of the band, for example, have performed on the street corners and Maplewood Manor, a local nursing home, around Christmas, while chorus members have gone caroling both in downtown Ballston Spa and at a local respite home.

 Some also consider the Intro to Theatre and Intro to Acting classes as performing groups, as students in these classes put on a "Scene Night" for both their midterm and final exams.
 For Scene Night, students prepare scenes that they either wrote themselves or found in plays that they read, and then perform them live for an audience in January and again in June.

 Troupe

 Ballston Spa's extracurricular theatre club is known as Troupe, and current director Matthew Lopez puts on two shows a year, the fall show typically being a smaller show or drama and the spring show being a large musical.

-2007 marked the retirement of longtime director Pat Pacelli, with whom Larson would switch on and off with.
+2007 marked the retirement of longtime director Pat Pacelli, with whom Larson would switch on and off.
 Before Larson joined the district in 2000, Pacelli had been the sole director since the early 1990s.
 She had acted as first choreographer and then producer for Don Mitola, the previous director, taking over the directing position when he retired.
 Pacelli herself had attended Ballston Spa, and had been involved in theatre as a student.

 The Troupe was originally a separate group from the school-sponsored theatre club.
 Its origin, in 1977, was as a small traveling performance group with the goal of interesting elementary students in theatre.
 This group was spawned from the highly successful school theatre program, as was the Spa Theatre Company.
 All of these groups were under the direction of Don Mitola and Harry Smith.
 In the 1980s the school program adopted the Troupe name and logo as its own.